Heejae0704/okta-admin-task-automation/README.md

 ## Disclaimer and a few words

 While I work at Okta, this is more of my personal pet project.
 This repo is not an official okta product in any sense.
-It started with a few script samples for requests from the customers and partners can quickly pick up and use, and I put some efforts to make myself a bit more familiar to Node environment.
+It started with a few script samples to help a couple of customers and partners to quickly pick up and use for their custom automation requirements, and I put some extra efforts recently to make it a bit more structured and generic.

 The other motivation is to show how flexible Okta can be if you have very basic programming skills.
-Okta is already a good SaaS product out-of-box with a lot of cool stuff, but with Okta Hook and APIs you basically can do pretty much anything you want if you dare to add a few line of custom code yourself.
+Okta is already a good SaaS product out-of-the-box with a lot of cool stuff, but with Okta Hooks and APIs you basically can do pretty much anything you want if you dare to add a few line of custom code to weave the things yourself.
+Let Okta do the heavy lifting and you just need to code enough to tell it what to do.
 I am from project manager world who is relatively new to the actual coding.
 So, if I can do this, you can definitely, too!
-Let Okta do the heavy lifting and you just tell it what to do.

-The current automation setup here is a bit different from the original customer requests to make it intentionally compatible to one of the Okta Workflows Templates.
-You can find exactly the Workflows template that will do almost the same, but without coding!
+The current automation setup here is a bit different from my script for the original customer requests.
+I made it intentionally compatible to one of the Okta Workflows Templates.
+You can find the Workflows template that will do almost the same, but without coding!

 ## Okta Workflows